What is Open Circuit Voltage?

 If the partial load is disconnected, the source voltage is divided across another load.
 And if you want to find the open-circuit voltage, it can be derived the same as Thevenin voltage.
 Let’s understand with an example.

 In the above figure, the A, B, C resistors and load are connected with a DC source (V).
 Let’s assume, the load is disconnected from the source and makes an open circuit between terminals P and Q.

-Now, we will find the voltage across terminals P and Q. Hence, we have to find the current passing through the loop-1 using Ohm’s law.
+Now, we will find the voltage across terminals P and Q. Hence, we have to find the current passing through loop-1 using Ohm’s law.

 This is the current passing through loop-1.
-And the same current will flow through the resistors A and B.
+And the same current will flow through resistors A and B.